IBM/Spark-on-zOS/README.md

 <br clear="all" />
 “JOB Submitted” will appear in the dashboard when the program is complete.
 This Scala program will access DB2 and VSAM data, perform transformations on the data, join these two tables in a Spark dataframe, and store the result back to DB2.

+# 4. Launch Spark GUI to view the submitted job

-10.Launch your individual Spark worker output GUI to view the job you just submitted.
+Launch your individual Spark worker output GUI to view the job you just submitted.
 * **Click ‘Spark UI’**
 * **Click on the ‘Worker ID’ for your program in the ‘Completed Drivers’ section.**
 * **Log in with your Spark username and Spark password.
 The ones mentioned in step 6.**